freesouls/Deep-Residual-Network-For-MXNet/README.md

 ### Notes:
 1. The example has serveral differences to the paper, This example just proves the rule: **The Deeper, The Better**
-2. You are welcome to discuss you point of view, for example, You think the batch_normalization should apply in different places, for the author does not say it very clearly
+2. You are welcomed to discuss you point of view with me, for example, You think the batch_normalization should apply in different places, for the author does not say it very clearly.
+I hope We could achieve a better performance.

 #### Commands & Setups:
 - in example/image-classification/train_model.py